cameroncuster/caffe_assessment/README.md

 clearly for all developers with all requirements to contribute to the software.
 The requirements for contribution even specify versioning, feature branching, rebasing practices, and **testing**.
 While the standard is acceptable, the source code is not.
-Caffe makes an emphasis on good software development practices, yet the only standards upheld by the application are feature branching and testing.
-Although the code has tests, the tests are not documented well, rendering the tests useless.
+Caffe emphasizes good software development practices, yet the only standards upheld by the application are feature branching and testing.
+Although the code has tests, the tests are not well documented,  rendering the tests useless.
 Inability to understand what is being tested in the code is result of poor software development practices.

-While the Caffe team claims to keep tutorials and examples documented close to where they live there is little to no internal documentation found in the Caffe source code.
-The code appears to have lots of tests written for it in the source, but there is no documentation describing what any of the tests are testing.
-At the surface the project appears to be well documented and satisfactory of coding standard, but seeing the actual source code the Caffe project does not appear to be well-documented.
-The claims made by the Caffe team about their standards for contribution, coding style, and testing give the appearance of a great software product; however, the source code yields a different appearance.
-The source code is not well-documented or human readable.
-The code is difficult to understand and would not be considered "self-describing" or "self-documenting."
+While the Caffe team claims to keep tutorials and examples documented close to where they live there exists little internal documentation found in the Caffe source code.
+The code appears to have extensive of tests written for it in the source, but there is no documentation describing what any of the tests are testing.
+At the surface the project appears to be well documented and satisfactory of coding standard, but after seeing the actual source code the Caffe project does not appear to be well-documented.
+The claims made by the Caffe team about their standards for contribution, coding style, and testing give the appearance of a great software product; however, the source code contradicts the documentation.
+The source code is not well-documented or human readable, and the code is difficult to understand; therefore, Caffe's code base would not be considered "self-describing" or "self-documenting."

-The code also appears to be littered with typos, so many of the commit messages indicate simple typing errors are being corrected with code spell checking software, but the last actual update to the software which was not a pull request to fix a typo was the addition of a "clip layer" to the software on Aug.
+The code also appears to be littered with typos, so many of the commit messages indicate simple typing errors being corrected with code spell checking software, but the last actual update to the software which was not a pull request to fix a typo was the addition of a "clip layer" to the software on Aug.
 17, 2018.
 Over 2 years have passed since the last software update, which indicates not only a lack of documentation, but a lack of support.
-Cafe's documentation does not support my inclusion of their software into my senior design project.
+Caffe's documentation does not support my inclusion of their software into my senior design project.

 ## Ease of use ##
 1. 1 hour clone and use the application